osu-uwrt/shared_software/README.md

 - `scripts` -- Common scripts for setting up various peripherals.
 - `imu_state.cpp` -- Node for transforming IMU state messages.
 - `udev` -- Contains UDEV rules for our peripherals.

+`shared_utils` -- Common custom utilities for making ROS a little easier to deal with.